2025 Disney on the Yard Innovation Challenge Terms and Conditions

 A. Each Team must identify, designate and work with a faculty sponsor point of contact at their HBCU (each, a “Faculty Contact”) for the duration of the Competition.
 Each Faculty Contact may assist in identifying additional Team members, selecting a Team Leader based on each student’s skills and the requirements needed for the Submission, and to address any questions or issues that may arise with the HBCU and Disney.

-B. Each Team member must submit the following with their Competition registration:
+B. Each Eligible Participant on a Team must submit the following with their Competition registration:

 i.
 A résumé or curriculum vitae as a Microsoft Word document no more than two (2) pages in length; and